joelcpinheiro/joelcpinheiro.github.io/tips.md

 See my tips for Nomad click [here](post-nomad-2021-02-26).
 See my POC using Docker Swarm, click [here](post-swarmpoc-2021-02-28).
-See my WordPress CMS on docker, click [here](post-swarmpoc-2021-02-28)...ASAP See my Jboss commands references [here](post-swarmpoc-2021-02-28)...ASAP See someone tips for Proxmox click [here](post-proxmox-2021-02-24).
+See my WordPress CMS on docker, click <a href="https://github.com/joelcpinheiro/docker_wpmultisite"> here</a>.
+See my Jboss commands references [here](post-swarmpoc-2021-02-28)...ASAP See someone tips for Proxmox click [here](post-proxmox-2021-02-24).